Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 Interview with Ellen Adair, Kris Arnold, and Alexandra Dell:

-AD: We thought that maybe our significant others could benefit.
-It was a funny premise ... two roommates attending couples therapy and seeing what happens.
+Alex: We thought that maybe our significant others could benefit.
+It was a funny premise... two roommates attending couples therapy and seeing what happens.
 That was the germ of the idea and then we just took it from there.
 It all came together after we set up auditions and found Ellen through a casting director.
 She was by far the best person for the role.

 Did you try to make the therapy scenes feel authentic?
 The office you filmed in looks like the real deal.